 We had the option in Sausalito to leave the van and get back to the city on the ferry, so I decided to do that.
 I wandered around the town a bit, and I decided to head to a restaurant called Fish, which I’d read about in one of my guidebooks.
 It turned out to be a 45-minute walk from the town center, and then it was a half-hour wait in line to order.
 I got the Dungeness crab sandwich, and it was not that good.
 So I walked the 45-minute walk back to town and caught the ferry back to San Francisco.

 I decided to have dinner at Perry’s, hoping it would be better than breakfast, and that turned out to be a great final night to my trip.
-I sat at the bar and had a few drinks before ordering dinner.
+Before dinner I had a few drinks at the bar, and then stayed at the bar and ordered food.
 I had some really nice conversations with people sitting next to me: first, a loud but very friendly drunk guy who had one drink and then left; next, a young couple on their first couples weekend since having their first baby; and finally a group of six.
 There were only five seats together, so I offered to move over, and the guy sitting next to me bought me a drink to thank me.
 And the food was good too!

 Saturday, December 31